 Gaelic is spoken by some in the city, and many of the place names and signs are in Gaelic.
 Another place worth visiting is the Inverness Museum and Art Gallery where you can catch up on some Highland history.
 There are learning zones and drawing classes held here, the gift shop, full of souvenirs, and the coffee shop.

-The present castle was built on the site of a much earlier fortress, but it is not open to the public as a visitor attraction.
-That’s because it is the location of the CITY SHERIFF COURT.
+This castle was built on the site of a much earlier fortress, but it is not open to the public as a visitor attraction, because it is the location of the CITY SHERIFF COURT.

 Much history surrounds Inverness, and many famous names from the past have been here, including St Columba, Robert the Bruce and MacBeth.
 Not far away is Culloden Battlefield, site of the last battle on British soil in 1746, bringing the Jacobite Rebellion to an end when Bonnie Prince Charlie was defeated by Government troops.

 Loch Ness needs no introduction, as this great loch has been the subject of much debate over the years, as to the existence or not, of our famous monster, ‘Nessie’.

 Yes, there’s a lot going on in and around the city of Inverness, with Fort William and Ben Nevis nearby, making it a good base for exploring the rest of the Highlands, and it is worth visiting.
 Like everywhere else in Scotland, you’re guaranteed a warm welcome.

 Find A Hotel In Inverness.
 A comprehensive search facility to browse hundreds of hotels and compare prices for the best deal possible.